-We use Social Proof as an indication of how trustworthy a website might be.
-If a site has good reviews and appears to be popular, visitors are reassured that it is likely to be genuine.
-A site with a good reputation is also less likely to sell faulty or substandard goods and/or services, as this could damage their brand’s reputation.
-Social Proof is also vital when shoppers are faced with uncertainty, such as buying a product for the first time.
+We use social proof as an indication of how trustworthy a business might be.
+If a site has good reviews and appears to be popular, shoppers are reassured that it is likely to be genuine.
+Social proof also eases purchase anxiety, especially for new customers.

 Ratings and reviews are an essential social proof tactic and they’re a top consideration in the purchase process, with more than half of shoppers finding them useful.
 They’re also a proven revenue booster.
 Bazaarvoice research found that one review boosts orders by 10%, while 200 reviews generate a 44% lift in orders.

 In this post, we’ll look at five ways to use reviews and ratings in your eCommerce marketing across web and email, with real-life examples to inspire you.

 Research shows that more than one in three consumers won’t purchase if an online store doesn’t show product ratings and reviews.
 Avoid new visitors bouncing from your site by prominently displaying your store rating and customer reviews on your homepage.
 Shoppers will be reassured and are more likely to continue browsing your site.

 In this example, Vision Direct builds trust with new shoppers immediately by displaying their Trustpilot rating on their homepage with several 5 star reviews underneath.

 Showcase top rated products on your homepage to encourage visitors to click through to your product pages.